curioushuman/curious-outcomes-communities/README.md

 ### Manual tests

 This method is an alternative to something like Postman.
-Either honestly does a great job, this is just for quick and dirty and is handy because it's available within VS Code.
+Either honestly does a great job, this is just for quick and dirty manual testing and is handy because it's available within VS Code.

 - Install [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
 - Open [~/apps/api/requests.http](apps/api/requests.http)